SquareSR/alternative-red-routes/README.md

 Any HP | Heal to 45+ or higher if far ahead of PB or you want to play safe

 Champion:
-- Pidgeot: X Spec
+- Pidgeot: **X Spec** Turn 1 and adapt:
 	- If Pidgeot does NOT use Sky Attack turn 1:
 		- Pidgeot: X Acc + HD
 		- Alakazam: HD
 		- Rhydon: HD   (if not in red bar Blizz Rhydon and HD Gyarados)
 		- Gyarados: **TB**
 		- Arcanine: HD
 		- Venusaur: HD